 This page's editor, Tom Boyd, will be pleased if you get in touch by email.

 Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
 Mostly passes.
-There were two "unknown attributes" in Google+ button code, and four in the Flattr.
+There were two "unknown attributes" in Google+ button code, 3 in Google Translate.
 Sigh.